gcallah/BookReviews/schroeder.md

 Paul W Schroeder, who passed away in 202X, was an historian.
 He taught at the university of Illinois, and his specialty was the history of international politics in Europe during the early modern era.
-He was a serious thinker who had absorbed an integrated a huge wealth of factual information in his area of expertise, and could bring it to bear on novel problems, such as recent US foreign policy.
+He was a serious thinker who had absorbed an integrated a tremendous wealth of factual information in his area of expertise, and could bring it to bear on new domains, such as recent US foreign policy.
 The essays in this book are his excursion into that area.

 In his introduction to this book Parry Anderson makes the surprising claim that